 The 2019 Martinsville races are both below average when it comes to green-flag passing and well below average in green-flag lead changes.
 On the positive side, the margins of victory weren’t too far from the median.

-Martinsville doesn’t look any better if we look at this set of metrics, either.
+It doesn’t look any better here.
 We had low numbers of leaders and quality leaders and one dominant driver in each race.
 In case you’re thinking maybe one team figured out Martinsville, there were two different winners from two different manufacturers in those two races.

 The 2019 package is the culmination of a number of experiments over the last few years, but if you look at the trends over time, they’re going the wrong way.
 This is a pretty big piece of evidence as to why NASCAR is going to make a separate rules package for short tracks in 2020.